aosenkidu/language-bookmarks/README.md

 ## Collection of mini languages
 - https://luminaryapps.com/blog/miniscript-why/ as the name says.
 OO, FO fucntions, Unicode strings, lists and maps.
   - or on GH: https://github.com/JoeStrout/miniscript
+  - there is even a Mini Computer Simulator running the language: https://miniscript.org/wiki/Mini_Micro - looks impressiv with various panels for text and graphics

 ## Modell Driven Software Architecture MD(S)A
 - UMLET - https://github.com/umlet/umlet